seveas/git-spindle/docs/bitbucket.rst

 List all open issues for the current repository, or the one specified in the `<repo>` argument.
 If you run this outside a repository, or with `--` as `<repo>`, it will list issues in all your repositories.
-When you specify :option:`--parent`, this will operate on the parent repositoryD.
+When you specify :option:`--parent`, this will operate on the parent repository.

 You can specify filters in the form `filter=value` to filter issues.
 Supported filters are: